Farsinuce/LLM-Alchemy/TURNSTILE-FIX-CHECKLIST.md

 ### Mobile Testing:
 - [ ] Test on iOS Safari
 - [ ] Test on Android Chrome
-- [ ] Invisible captcha works
+- [ ] Automated flow shows widget bottom-right if needed
-- [ ] Visible fallback works if needed
+- [ ] Form submission shows widget inline if needed
 - [ ] No more 10+ second hangs
+- [ ] No more "401 PAT" errors
 - [ ] Clear error messages shown

 ## 🔧 Environment Variables Needed